perladvent/perldotcom/content/article/_pub_2003_08_28_pvoice.md

       "perl",
       "pvoice"
    ],
-   "date" : "2003-08-23T00:00:00-08:00",
+   "title" : "Using Perl to Enable the Disabled", "date" : "2003-08-23T00:00:00-08:00",
    "slug" : "/pub/2003/08/28/pvoice",
-   "draft" : null,
+   "categories" : "community",
+   "description" : " We use Perl for all kinds of things.
+Web development, data munging, system administration, even bioinformatics; most of us have used Perl for one of these situations.
+A few people use Perl for building end-user applications with graphical user...", "image" : null,
    "authors" : [
       "jouke-visser"
    ],
+   "thumbnail" : "/images/_pub_2003_08_28_pvoice/111-pvoice.gif",
-   "image" : null,
+   "draft" : null
-   "title" : "Using Perl to Enable the Disabled", "description" : " We use Perl for all kinds of things.
-Web development, data munging, system administration, even bioinformatics; most of us have used Perl for one of these situations.
-A few people use Perl for building end-user applications with graphical user...", "thumbnail" : "/images/_pub_2003_08_28_pvoice/111-pvoice.gif", "categories" : "community"
 }